 Picking a winner out of these two Surface 2-in-1s is difficult, as it’s a case of each being better at certain things.
 The Surface Pro 6 is more affordable and offers better hardware at that lower price point.
 But it’s not as sturdy, nor as capable graphically, nor as long-lasting as the Surface Book 2.
 It’s also lacking that important USB-C port.

-With that in mind, the Surface Book 2 is the better piece of hardware.
-However, it’s also more expensive.
-If you want a dedicated GPU and a system that works great as both a laptop and tablet, it’s near-perfect.
-If you don’t need that graphical might, the Surface Pro 6 is very comparable and when it’s available in mid-October.
+Even still, the Surface Pro 6 will be the better option for most people.
+The Surface Book 2 is the more advanced piece of hardware, but it’s also more expensive.
+If you want a dedicated GPU and killer battery life, it’s near-perfect.
+Most people don’t need that graphical might, which makes the Surface Pro 6 the better option.